Project Planning principles

 1. Faster career advancement, due to greater capabilities.

-For the employer, having a project planner with the principles of project planning means:
+having a project planner with the principles of project planning means:

 1. Having credible schedules that benefit your team.